gokulkarthik/mpstop/README.md

 *Pronounced "em-pee-ess-top" (like 'MPS' + 'top')*

 **mpstop** is a minimal, fast, and user-friendly system monitor for Apple Silicon (M1/M2/M3) Macs.
-Inspired by tools like htop and nvitop, mpstop gives you a real-time, terminal-based view of your Mac's GPU (MPS), CPU, memory, and Python process usage.
+Inspired by `htop` and `nvitop`, `mpstop` gives you a real-time, terminal-based view of your Mac's GPU (MPS), CPU, memory, and Python process usage.
 Perfect for developers, researchers, and anyone who wants to keep an eye on their Mac's performance.

 ---

 ## Features
 - Live Apple Silicon GPU (MPS) core utilization
 - System memory and CPU usage
-- Active Python processes (with user, memory %, CPU %, time, and command)
+- Active Python processes (user, memory %, CPU %, time, command)
 - Clean, minimal terminal interface
-- Lightweight and easy to use

 ---